DiegoPl01/Diego_P_W24Portfolio/README.md

 My personal portfolio features some of my github projects as well as my resume and technical skills.<br/>

-This project was built using these technologies.
+This project was built using these technologies (And a few more):

+- Javascript
+- Typescript
 - React.js
-- Javascript
 - Node.js
 - Express.js
+- HTML/CSS3
-- CSS3
+- JSON/XML
 - VsCode
+- Git
+- Bash Scripting
+- CI/CD Pipelines

 ## Features